The Early Years

 Business Beckons; Success Answers

-In 1970, he took the position of Chairman and CEO at Berkshire Hathaway, where he remains to this day.
-This publicly traded conglomerate operates with revenues of over $162 billion dollars per year.
-It is the sole owner of Dairy Queen, Fruit of the Loom, GEICO, Helzberg Diamonds and NetJets.
-The company also owns half of Heinz and a significant minority share in American Express, IBM, M&T Bank and Proctor Gamble.
-Berkshire Hathaway is listed by Forbes Global 2000 as the eighth leading public company in the world.
+Then, in 1970, he took the position of Chairman and CEO at Berkshire Hathaway, where he remains to this day.
+This publicly-traded conglomerate operates with revenues of over $162 billion dollars per year.
+It is also the sole owner of Dairy Queen, Fruit of the Loom, GEICO, Helzberg Diamonds and NetJets, among others.
+The company also owns half of Heinz and a significant minority share in American Express, IBM, M&T Bank, and Proctor Gamble.
+Berkshire Hathaway was listed as the 4th most successful American company in 2015 by Fortune.

 Warren Buffett married Susan Thompson in 1952.
-The couple had three children, one girl and two boys.
-Although they began living separately 1977, the couple remained married until 2004, at the time of her death.
-During their separation, Warren had a committed relationship with a female companion named Astrid Menks.
-She lived with him beginning shortly after his separation from his first wife in 1977 and became his second wife in 2006 on Mr. Buffet’s 76th birthday.
-Ms. Menks was 60 at the time of the ceremony.
-The couple was introduced by his former wife Susan in San Francisco in 1977, shortly before she departed to pursue her singing career.
-The two remain a couple and live together happily in Omaha, Nebraska — his birthplace, and headquarters of Berkshire Hathaway.
+The couple had three children: one girl and two boys.
+Although they began living separately 1977, the couple remained married until Susan’s death in 2004.
+During their separation, Warren had a committed relationship with a woman named Astrid Menks, who began living with Buffett after Susan moved out in 1977 to pursue a singing career in San Francisco.
+Ms. Menks and Warren Buffett were married in 2006 on Buffett’s 76th birthday.
+She was 60 years old.
+The two remain a together and live together happily in Omaha, Nebraska—his birthplace, and headquarters of Berkshire Hathaway.

-After a health scare from being diagnosed with prostate cancer in April of 2012, Mr. Buffett is pleased to announce that he is cancer free, and happy to have the illness behind him after 44 days of a radiation treatment cycle.
+After a health scare from being diagnosed with prostate cancer in April of 2012, Mr. Buffett announced that he is cancer free, and happy to have the illness behind him after 44 days of a radiation treatment cycle.

-Click here to find out Warren’s Famous “10 Ways to Get Rich”.
+Click here to read Warren’s Famous “10 Ways to Get Rich”.